Tropical Storm Dora expected to become hurricane on Monday: NHC

-The NHC warned of possible heavy rains along the southwestern coast of Mexico but added that the center of the storm is expected to move parallel to but remain offshore of the coast of Mexico.
-It said no coastal watches or warnings are in effect.
+The NHC warned of possible heavy rains along the southwestern coast of Mexico but added that the center of the storm was expected to move parallel to the coast of Mexico but remain offshore.
+It said no coastal watches or warnings were in effect.

-Dora is moving toward the west-northwest at around 14 mph (22 kmh), and this general motion is expected to continue over the next 48 hours.
+Dora was moving toward the west-northwest at around 14 mph (22 kph), and this general motion was expected to continue over the next 48 hours.

-It is expected to produce rain accumulations of 1 to 3 inches (2.5 to 7.6 cm) with isolated maximum amounts of 5 inches along coastal sections of the Mexican states of Oaxaca, Guerrero, and Michoacan through Monday, said the NHC.
+It was expected to produce rain accumulations of 1 to 3 inches (2.5 to 7.6 cm), with isolated maximum amounts of 5 inches along coastal sections of the Mexican states of Oaxaca, Guerrero, and Michoacan through Monday, the NHC said.

-Dora was located some 270 km to the south-southwest of Lazaro Cardenas, Michoacan at 4 p.m. local time (5 p.m.
-ET), Mexico's water authority Conagua said.

 Parts of Mexico's Pacific coast were already hit by Tropical Storm Calvin earlier this month.